Heroes and Villains

 Wilson's bandmates and associates later voiced dissatisfaction with the released version, believing that the mix was vastly inferior to his earlier, lengthier edits.
 Commentators blame the record's failure on the esoteric lyrics, the "muddy" sound quality, and the late timing of the release.
-It remains one of the lesser-known songs in the Beach Boys' catalog.
+It remains one of the lesser-known hit songs in the Beach Boys' catalog.
 For Wilson, the single's failure came to serve as a pivotal point in his psychological decline, and he adopted the song title as a term for his auditory hallucinations.
 In 2004, Wilson remade the song and its related pieces for Brian Wilson Presents Smile.
 In 2011, The Smile Sessions was released with an entire disc devoted to the song's original recording sessions.

 Background

 Wilson had been working on "Heroes and Villains" for some time before he asked Parks to be his lyricist in mid-July 1966.
 Al Jardine surmised that the song derived in part from the group's improvised scat singing exercises from early in the band's existence.
 In a 2000 interview, he stated, "We all became instruments for Brian's barbershop concept.
 He said, 'Let's all do this, let's sing this idea.'
 Carl would be one instrument, I'd be another.
 Mike would be another instrument. [...]
 With none of us really being players, we would just scat in the car going to a show or something or going to school, anywhere."
 Musician Al Kooper, writing in his 2008 autobiography, recalled that Wilson played him a rough mix of "Heroes and Villains" shortly after the release of Pet Sounds.
 Kooper remembered that the song had "evolved, I believe, from a Wilson revamping of 'You Are My Sunshine.'"

 "Heroes and Villains" was the first song that Wilson and Parks wrote together.
 As with the others that they wrote for the Smile album, Parks wrote the words while Wilson composed the music.
 When presented the descending melody at the initial writing session, occurring a few days after their first meeting, Parks was reminded of the Marty Robbins' 1959 song "El Paso" and immediately conceived the opening line: "I've been in this town so long that back in the city I've been taken for lost and gone and unknown for a long, long time."

 Wilson told Parks that he had thought of the Old West when conceiving the melody.
 Journalist Domenic Priore speculated that Wilson may have based the verses on Phil Spector's productions of "River Deep - Mountain High" and "The Bells of St. Mary's" – particularly the former's bass line.
 Asked in 2004 about the influence of George Gershwin's Rhapsody in Blue on the recurring melodies and themes on Smile, Wilson responded: "A little bit, not much.
 It influenced 'Heroes & Villains' and a couple of others."
 He credited Parks with some of the music and arrangement on "Heroes and Villains".